-Complaint Handling Standards
+Complaint Handling Standards - consultation has now closed

 The powers and responsibilities of the Health Complaints Commissioner (HCC) are established by the Health Complaints Act 2016 (the Act).
 Section 132 of the Act requires us to develop a set of standards that Victorian health service providers must meet when handling complaints.